-Discussions with the CSC revealed that while there is a distinction between the members and liaisons contained in the Charter and reflected in the ICANN Bylaws section 17.2, this has not resulted in any constraints in practice.
+Discussions with the CSC revealed that, while there is a distinction between the roles of the members and the liaisons in the Charter and the ICANN Bylaws (section 17.2), this has not resulted in any issues.
 The small group is working well together and has greatly benefited from the skills and knowledge diversity of the group.
-An unintended consequence of The composition of the CSC is that it has allowed for good collaboration across ICANN’s SOs and ACs and a better understanding of their respective groups.
+The composition of the CSC, through the collaboration across ICANN’s SOs and ACs, has led to a better understanding of the interests and concerns of the different stakeholder groups.

-The Membership Composition will be changed to reflect language contained in the ICANN Bylaws, but is not considered a substantive change.
-The Charter states, among other things, that the CSC will comprise:
+The Membership Composition will be changed to reflect language contained in the ICANN Bylaws, but this is not considered a substantive change.
+The Charter states that the CSC will comprise:

 Representatives from two gTLD Registry Operators